 Every year, HUWIB takes a select group of approximately 20 undergraduate women on a career exploratory trip to a new location, providing a unique opportunity for attendees to gain exposure to new industries and locations.
 Last year's trip took the girls to the Windy City and included visits to Ford Models, IMC Financial, Booz & Co. and the Booth School of Business.
 Past trips have been to Los Angeles, Seattle, and San Francisco, among others.
 While on the trip, attendees enjoy meals with company representatives, participate in talks given by accomplished businesswomen, and tour the headquarters of multinational companies.

-As part of HUWIB's comp process, WIBterns attend an 8-week program in the fall of weekly panels introducing them to the many industries and opportunities available in business.
-Upon graduating the WIBternship in November, WIBterns become Associates and have the opportunity to apply for a committee position.
+As part of HUWIB's comp process, WIBterns attend an 11-week program in the fall consisting of weekly panels introducing a wide range of industries and opportunities available in business.
+Upon graduating the WIBternship in November, WIBterns become Associates and are eligible to apply for a committee position.

-WIBternship 2011 has ended and included weekly panels with speakers from consulting and finance to entrepreneurship, fashion, non-profits, and marketing.
-Look out for more information about joining in fall 2012.Learn More »
+WIBternship 2013 has ended and included weekly panels with speakers from consulting and finance to entrepreneurship, fashion, non-profits, and marketing.
+Look out for more information about joining in fall 2014!Learn More »

 The Summer Education and Experiences Grant will offer financial support for one HUWIB member to pursue a low-paying or non-paying full-time summer internship.
 The grant's mission is to enable HUWIB members to learn about a particular industry and develop their business skills without financial considerations.
 The winning student will be given up to $3,000 to support her summer internship, to be used for housing, transportation, travel, and/or food and other living expenses.
 The winner will submit biweekly blog posts throughout the summer on her experience in addition to a final report in August after the successful completion of the internship.